Butterworth railway station

 The Butterworth railway station is a Malaysian railway station located at and named after the town of Butterworth, Penang.

 The station is served by the KTM ETS and the KTM Komuter Northern Sector trains.
 It previously served as the southern end of the International Express from Bangkok, Thailand, which now ends at Padang Besar.

 The station is located near to, and linked via covered pedestrian walkways, the Penang Sentral and the Sultan Abdul Hamid Ferry Terminal for ferries to Penang Island.

-The end of the line at this station is "Chainage Zero", and as such, regarded as the starting point of the KTM West Coast Line and also the line to Padang Besar, which is connected to the State Railway of Thailand network.
-All distances for the two lines are measured from the end of the line here.
+The end of the line at this station is "Chainage Zero", and as such, regarded as the starting point of the KTM West Coast Line to Woodlands, Singapore.
+The northern portion of the line to Padang Besar, where the Malaysian railway network is connected to the State Railway of Thailand network, is measured from the rail junction at Bukit Mertajam.

 Location and locality

 The station is located at Butterworth in North Seberang Perai district of Penang, and just easily connected to Butterworth town via Federal Route 1 and also near to Ferry Terminal exit of Butterworth Outer Ring Route (E17).

 Due to its connection to the ferry terminal and Penang Sentral bus station, this station has been an important station that serves both Seberang Perai (specifically around Butterworth, Seberang Jaya and Prai) and also Penang Island since its opening.
 Passengers can change to ferry service to get to Georgetown and further to the rest of the island via local buses, and so does vice versa.
 Ferries are on an hourly frequency for each direction, but since 2021 is limited to pedestrian only.

 Penang Sentral nearby also has a local bus terminal of Seberang Perai sector of Rapid Penang and passenger also can get to various attractions, offices and malls around Butterworth and Seberang Jaya with them.